faizakram/QuickStartSpringBoot/GitHub_SSH_Key_Setup.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-Accept default path or provide a custom one.
-Optionally add a passphrase.
+Accept the default path or provide a custom one.
+Optionally, add a passphrase.

 ---